psevestre/openid-fapi/Financial_API_Grant_Management.md

 * In UK, concurrent grants are also supported.

-* Clients can also obtain fresh access and, optionally refresh tokens based on existing grants if they re-issue authorization request, identify grant and follow the rest of the authorization code flow.

 ## Obtaining new tokens for existing grants
-A client can initiate a new authorisation request referencing existing grant.
-If there are no grant changes requested (same set of permissions), Authorisation server might choose to omit customer authorisation and continue with authorisation code flow to issue a new set of tokens.
+Clients can also obtain fresh access and, optionally refresh tokens based on existing grants if they re-issue authorization request, reference existing grant and follow the rest of the authorization code flow.

 # Use cases not supported